 How would a patient with a disability use his hospital’s service app to book an appointment?

 Voice interfaces are steadily making inroads into the legacy-laden world of enterprise design.
-UIs have made rapid transitions from keyboards, touch surfaces, haptic devices, and voice inputs, and have simplified the human-computer interaction as a result.
+UI and UX have made rapid transitions from keyboards, touch surfaces, haptic devices, and voice inputs, and have simplified the human-computer interaction as a result.
 Voice-based user interfaces (VUI) have enabled users to complete their tasks in a hands-free manner, promoting the feature of easy utility.
 VUIs can be designed to be effective digital assistants for enterprise users, allowing quick decision making that’s based on verified data while recording the entire process trail.

 All said and done, creating a VUI that is intuitive and offers natural interactions is far from simple.
 Remember, ill-functioning VUIs can be a source of extreme frustration for users – IVR phone systems are a stark reminder of this.
 Innovations in voice technology have reached a point where understanding accent and pronunciation variations is a given.
 The real challenge is defining intent and context – what task is it that the user wants the system to perform and why, and in what context.